TkrUdagawa/website/source/en/tutorial/classifier_java.rst

   Here is the procedure of making study data.

-  To make study data, the private method "makeTrainDatum" is used (Row 22-25).
+  To make study data, the private method "makeTrainDatum" is used (Line 22-25).

   In this example, the key-value lists have the keys of "hair", "top", and "bottom" and their String type values registered through addString method, for example, are "short", "sweater", and "jeans".
-In addition, The key-value list have the key of "height", and its double type value registered through addNumber method, for example, "1.70" (Row 16-19).
+In addition, The key-value list have the key of "height", and its double type value registered through addNumber method, for example, "1.70" (Line 16-19).

   According to the flow above, the training data is generated.

  3. Model training (update learning model)

-  We train our learning model by using the method train() (Row 45), with the data generated in step.2 above.
+  We train our learning model by using the method train() (Line 45), with the data generated in step.2 above.

  4. Prepare the prediction data

-  Different from training data, prediction data does not contain "lable", and it is only stored in the Datum unit by using makeDatum() (Row 14-20).
+  Different from training data, prediction data does not contain "lable", and it is only stored in the Datum unit by using makeDatum() (Line 14-20).

  5. Data prediction

-  By inputting the testData generated in step.4 into the classify() method of ClassifierClient (Row 51-52), the prediction result will be stored in the EstimateResult List (Row 55).
-EstimateResult contains label and score means the confidence of each label (Row 56).
+  By inputting the testData generated in step.4 into the classify() method of ClassifierClient (Line 51-52), the prediction result will be stored in the EstimateResult List (Line 55).
+EstimateResult contains label and score means the confidence of each label (Line 56).

 ------------------------------------